leandromoreira/digital_video_introduction/README.md

 > frequency means how fast a signal is changing

-Let's try to put the knowledge we acquired in test, we'll convert the original image to its frequency (block of coefficients) using DCT and then throw away part of the least important coefficients.
+Let's try to put the knowledge we acquired in the test, we'll convert the original image to its frequency (block of coefficients) using DCT and then throw away part of the least important coefficients.

-First we convert it to its **frequency domain**.
+First, we convert it to its **frequency domain**.

 ![coefficients values](/i/dct_coefficient_values.png "coefficients values")